MicrosoftDocs/azure-reference-other/studio-module-reference/build-counting-transform.md

 ## Module overview

-This article describes how to use the **Build Counting Transform** module in Azure Machine Learning Studio to analyze training data.
+This article describes how to use the **Build Counting Transform** module in Azure Machine Learning Studio, to analyze training data.
 From this data, the module builds a *count table* as well as a set of *count-based features* that can be used in a predictive model.

 A count table contains the joint distribution of all feature columns, given a specified label column.
 Such statistics are useful in determining which columns have the most information value. *Count-based featurization* is useful because such features are more compact than the original training data, but capture all the most useful information.
 You can use the module parameters to customize how the counts are transformed into the new set of count-based features.

 After generating counts and transforming them into features, you can save the process as a transformation for re-use on related data.
 You can also modify the set of features without having to generate a new set of counts, or merge the counts and features with another set of counts and features.

 The ability to re-use and re-apply count-based features is useful in scenarios such as these:

 -   New data becomes available to improve the coverage or balance of your dataset.

 -   Your original counts and features were based on a very large dataset that you don’t want to re-process.
 By merging the counts you can update with new data.